AIARE Level I Avalanche Courses

 Companion Rescue Refresher Course

 This 1-day refresher course is based off of industry and rescue standards.
 Students will work with beacons, shovels and probes to demonstrate effective techniques for beacon searching, and basic searching and medical care practices.
-This is a not an AIARE course and is a refresher and update for skills and techniques to be used in the backcountry.
+AIARE Avalanche Rescue is a prerequisite for the AIARE 2 and Pro 1 courses.
+AIARE recommends that all backcountry travelers keep their skills current by taking an Avalanche Rescue Course and receiving a rescue card at least every other year.

 AIARE Level II Avalanche Courses